 - Desire to Work – Eagerness to work, engagement, pride in accomplishment of assignments

 - Desire to Learn – Desire for continuous development and readiness to retool as duties change

-- Three Essential Support Personnel Workplace Thinking Skills
+- Three Essential Support Personnel Workplace Thinking Skills, and an OVERALL rating

 - Understanding Directions – Correctly interpreting posted signs and duties as instructed

 - Seeing Consequences – Inferring the probable outcomes of decisions, actions, or events

 - Working with Numbers – Correctly understanding quantitative and numerical information